Naman7/Image-Compression/README.md

 # Image-Compression

-This script shows the affect of quality on the storage and computation for an image.
+This script shows how the quality of an image affects the storage and computation required.

 Caveat: this only works for black and white images.